StyleBooth: Image Style Editing with Multimodal Instruction: Experiments

-As displayed in~\cref{tab:metrics}, our method achieves competitive CLIP$_{dir}$ and CLIP$_{out}$ scores in comparison to the previously mentioned baselines.
+\textbf{Quantitative comparisons.} As displayed in~\cref{tab:metrics}, our method achieves competitive CLIP$_{dir}$ and CLIP$_{out}$ scores in comparison to the previously mentioned baselines.
 Emu-Edit achieves significantly higher CLIP$_{img}$ and SR$_{cont}$ scores than others, which means the outputs and the original images are more similar in both CLIP space and human views.
 It's essential to measure content-preservation, but an extremely high score might come from insufficient conveying of the style features.
 We will explain more in qualitative comparison.
 Overall, our approach attains the highest instruction-following rate SR$_{ins}$ at 55.44\% and an elevated user preference rate UPR of 58.85\%, outperforming the baseline methods.
 These figures indicate that our model not only has the highest rate of accurate edits but is also most favored by users.